330 β 1453 CE

 The Purple Death: Justinian's Plague

 The stench of death hung over Constantinople like a shroud.
-In the narrow streets of the capital, carts piled high with corpses creaked their way toward the cit...
+In the narrow streets of the capital, carts piled high with corpses creaked toward the city walls...

 The Age of Justinian's Dream

-The screams of "Nika!
+"Nika!
 Nika!" ("Victory!
-Victory!") echoed through the streets of Constantinople as flames licked the winter sky.
-Emperor Justinian I stood in hi...
+Victory!")
+The chant tore through the streets of Constantinople as flames climbed into the winter sky.
+Emperor Justinian I stood in...

 The Triumph of Icons